algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 Note that attempts to rewrite the history of an algorithm's source code repository will be rejected, as doing so could potentially break prior versions of the algorithm.

-Algorithmia does not currently support SSH as a means of cloning algorithm repositories.
+**SSH Support** Algorithmia doesn't currently support SSH as a means of cloning algorithm repositories.
 {: .notice-info}

 #### Editing source code in the Algorithmia Web IDE

-Algorithms whose source code is hosted within Algorithmia can be edited directly from our Web IDE.
+Algorithms whose source code is hosted within Algorithmia can be edited directly through our Web IDE.
 To access the Web IDE for algorithms you own or have access to through membership in the algorithm-owning organization, click on the "Source Code" tab on an algorithm's homepage.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/algorithm_source_code_tab.png" alt="Algorithm Page Source Code Tab" class="screenshot img-sm">

-Once you've entered the Web IDE, you have the ability to create, modify, and delete algorithm files.
+In the Web IDE, you can create, modify, and delete algorithm files.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/algorithm_web_ide.png" alt="Algorithm Page Source Code Tab" class="screenshot img-sm">

-Once you're satisfied with your changes, click the "Build" button, optionally test your changes in the terminal, and then click "Publish" to create a new version of the algorithm.
+Once you're satisfied with your changes, click the "Build" button, optionally test your changes in the test console at the bottom, and click "Publish" to create a new version of the algorithm.

 ### Hosting source code on GitHub